brightcove/brightcove-player-sdk-ios/README.md

 ###Playback Service

-The playback service classes provide functionality for retrieving information about your Brightcove video assets via the [Brightcove CMS API][CMSAPI].
+The playback service classes provide functionality for retrieving information about your Brightcove video assets via the [Brightcove Playback API][PlaybackAPI].
 For most purposes, `BCOVPlaybackService` provides sufficient functionality to obtain videos and playlists with more rich meta information than catalog classes such as text tracks.
 The following is an example shows how to retrieve a video with a video ID.
 Note that there is also a method that can retrieve a video with that video's reference ID.

     [1] NSString *policyKey;  // (Brightcove Playback API policy Key) NSString *videoID;    // (ID of the video you wish to use)